Recycling Innovation combines 2 previous programs:

 - development of new markets for existing products (e.g. through field trials and product testing).

-We offer grants to cover up to 50% of project costs to the following amounts:
+Grants were offered to cover up to 50% of project costs to the following amounts:

 - Stream 1 – from $100,000 to $1 million